khueue/crisp/README.md

 A test goal can be anything (supposed to evaluate to true), but Crisp provides the following syntactic sugar for convenience and readability:

- * _true_ - Ignored.
+ * `true` - Ignored.
 It's just a (foul) trick to make the remaining test cases line up nicely with the commas (see the examples).
- * _one:Goal_ - Succeeds if Goal has exactly one solution.
+ * `one:Goal` - Succeeds if Goal has exactly one solution.
 Basically just does a findall and checks the number of solutions.
- * _fail:Goal_ - Succeeds if Goal fails.
+ * `fail:Goal` - Succeeds if Goal fails.
 Basically the same as \\+Goal.

 ### Hints for Constructing Tests

-_Determinism._ If a predicate is supposed to generate only one solution, make sure to include a goal using "one:" described above.
+_Determinism._ If a predicate is supposed to generate only one solution, make sure to include a goal using `one:` described above.
 Using underscores for output is fine, and encouraged, because it does not draw our attention to what the actual result is (other goals should check that), only that we get exactly one solution.
 Example:

     ...
     , one:quick_sort([3,2,1,3,2,1], >=, _)
     ...

 _Output Arguments._ When output arguments may be instantiated beforehand (often prefixed with '?' in documentation), make sure to check both situations: instantiated beforehand and only validated by the predicate, and uninstantiated and then supplied by the predicate.
-Be sure to use exact comparisons, such as '==', when checking the generated result: in case the predicate (mistakenly) leaves the output unbound your check will succeed automatically.
+Be sure to use exact comparisons, such as `==`, when checking the generated result: if you use simple equals, `=`, and the predicate (mistakenly) leaves the output unbound, your check will succeed always.
 Example:

     ...
     , quick_sort([3,2,1,3,2,1], >=, [3,3,2,2,1,1])